-The fitness world is so full of the information, training methods, ‘must-haves’ and ‘must-avoids’, it can be hard to identify what each one truly means and Tabata training is no different.
+The fitness world is so full of information, training methods, ‘must-haves’ and must avoid, it can be hard to identify what each one truly means and Tabata training is no different.
 I’m often asked what Tabata training really is and this is perfectly normal and quite common.

 What is Tabata training?

-Put simply, Tabata training is a popular form of HIIT training (high-intensity interval training) which utilises periods of differing intensities to provide a workout that taxes both the aerobic and anaerobic energy systems.
+Put simply, Tabata training is a popular form of HIIT training (high-intensity interval training) that utilises periods of differing intensities to provide a workout that taxes both the aerobic and anaerobic energy systems.

 The ‘Interval’ part of the training means alternating between periods of high and low-intensity exercise (which can be rest periods if needed) and the HIIT part of the training refers to a form of training that is like interval training…only the periods of exercise are much shorter with far greater intensity.
 The key difference between interval and HIIT training is the level of intensity in the exercise periods.

 Tabata training was discovered by Japanese scientist Dr. Izumi Tabata and a team of researchers from the National Institute of Fitness and Sports in Tokyo.